PVieira04/CI-project-1/README.md

 # Master Math

-In this section, you will include one or two paragraphs providing an overview of your project.
-Essentially, this part is your sales pitch.
-At this stage, you should have a name for your project so use it!
-Don’t introduce the project as a Portfolio project for the diploma.
-In this section, describe what the project hopes to accomplish, who it is intended to target and how it will be useful to the target audience.

-For example; Love Running is a site that hopes to help keep people motivated to meet up for runs on a regular basis in Dublin, Ireland.
-The site will be targeted toward runners who are looking for a way to socialise and keep themselves fit.
-Love Running will be useful for runners to see exactly when and where they should be to join the running club.
+Master Math is a site that exposes users to the existence of a mathematics home tutor in London, UK.
+The site will be targeted toward parents who wish to employ the services of a home tutor to help improve their child's mathematics.
+Master Math will be useful to parents because it will outline the tutor's method of teaching and how to go about employing their services.

 ![Responsice Mockup](https://github.com/lucyrush/readme-template/blob/master/media/love_running_mockup.png)